-U.S. oil prices go negative, but it sounds more exciting than it really is
+U.S. oil prices turned negative, but it sounds more exciting than it really is

-Headlines abound today around the fact that the U.S. oil prices have gone negative.
+U.S. oil prices turned negative this week.
 However, it’s important to understand that this is a very technical development that diversified financial investors don’t have much exposure to.

 Given this lack of demand, and continued production, storage for oil has become a valuable commodity and is becoming increasingly scarce.
 By some estimates, there are more than 160 million barrels of oil stored on very large crude carriers at sea1, more than double the level of just two weeks ago.

-The price of a barrel of U.S. West Texas Intermediate crude, to be delivered in May, fell to negative $37.63 today.
-The negative prices were seen only in the May futures contract, which is set to expire tomorrow.
-Importantly, this May contract had about 10% of the volume traded as the next closest contract (June), so it was a very small part of the actual oil trading today.
+The price of a barrel of U.S. West Texas Intermediate crude, to be delivered in May, fell to negative US$37.63 on Monday.
+The negative prices were seen only in the May futures contract, which is set to expire Tuesday.
+Importantly, this May contract had about 10% of the volume traded as the next closest contract (June), so it was a very small part of the actual oil trading.
 Additionally, it is important to note that very few of these May contracts actually traded at negative prices.
-The volume weighted average price for today was $9.23, with only several thousand lots (each lot is 1,000 barrels) trading at negative prices.
+The volume weighted average price for Monday was US$9.23, with only several thousand lots (each lot is 1,000 barrels) trading at negative prices.

 Click image to enlarge

 In terms of broader implications, we think they are fairly limited right now, given the more technical nature of these headlines, and reactions in other markets suggest something similar.
-The pricing of inflation saw very modest moves, and while the energy sector in the U.S. was down, it was not the worst performer for the day.
+The pricing of inflation saw very modest moves, and while the energy sector in the U.S. fell on Monday, it was not the worst performer for the day.